How To Make Homemade Laundry Powder Using Only THREE Ingredients!

 The tiny scoop is a repurposed one from a container of OxyClean, which I add from time to time to my load of whites.

-There’s a lot of repurposing & recycling in this method and not lots of packaging waste.
+There’s a lot of repurposing & recycling here and not lots of packaging waste.
 Gotta love it.

-NOTE: Please make sure you label these containers.
-There’s no need in someone picking up an unlabeled container and wondering what’s in it.
-Or worse, guessing what’s in it and guessing wrong.
-A label is a quick and easy way to make sure no one mistakes this mixture for something else.
+NOTE: Please make sure you label these containers so someone doesn’t pick up an unlabeled container and wonder what’s in it.
+Or worse, guessing what’s in it and guessing wrong!

 Making Bulk Quantities Of Homemade Laundry Powder